Pin it for later ⤵

 The bell rings and the students come pouring in to the first day of school.
 Excitement and a bit of chaos fill the air as well as some nervous anticipation – not just from the students but also from the teachers.

-Yes, he first day of school is extremely exciting, but those first few hours with your students are also critically important.
+Yes, the first day of school is extremely exciting, but those first few hours with your students are also critically important.
 In fact, they can actually make or break the entire school year.
+You’ve got to start out with the right classroom management strategies.
+And there’s also quite a few mistakes to avoid.

 10 Things Not to Do on the First Day of School